davidrequena/multifastats/README.md

 - -l (or --Lmin): Minimum sequence length to be analyzed.
 - -L (or --Lmax): Maximum sequence length to be analyzed.
 Cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
 You can provide minimum, maximum or both.
 Only positive numbers allowed!
 - -k (or --kmers):   Cut the sequences in all the possible fragments of length 'k' (k-mers).
 - -p (or --pseudo):   Produces the 'pseudo-sequence' output.
-The sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins), repeated the number of times indicated after the option '-p'
+The sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins), repeated as many times as indicated after the option '-p'
 - -o (or --outsbg):   Produces an output with the subgroup of sequences analyzed.
 - -s (or --single):   Add the single sequence analysis (see INFO).